svenluijten/svenluijten.com/source/_concerts/kota-the-friend-lyrics-to-go-tour.md

 ---

-After three honestly pretty decent openers (Stripe, W.O.N, and Roets), Kota took the stage and his energy immediately lit up the whole stage!
+After three honestly pretty decent openers (Stripe, W.O.N, and Roets), Kota took the stage and his energy immediately lit up the whole venue!
 This guy has a lot of fun doing what he does, and it definitely shows.

 I'll be honest and say that I don't know the lyrics to most of his songs (there are so many!) so I couldn't answer his call for the audience to sing along, but the little bits I do know I sang along to wholeheartedly; just like the rest of the audience.

-Kota called the couple next to me on stage to sing them one of his more lovey-dovey songs, and he closed the show by calling about 10-15 people on stage to dance along and get the rest of the crowd moving.
+Kota asked the couple next to me to join him on stage to sing them one of his more lovey-dovey songs, and he closed the show by calling about 10-15 people on stage to dance along and get the rest of the crowd moving.

 ![Kota The Friend performing on stage](/assets/images/concerts/kota-the-friend.jpg)